 How to clean toaster oven trays and racks

-Firstly, take the trays and rack out of the toaster oven.
-Dump away any loose crumbs and then wipe the trays and rack with a damp sponge that has been dipped in your cleaning solution.
-If this works sufficiently and you have clean toaster oven trays, then continue to the next part to learn how to clean the inside of a toaster oven.
-If food stains persists, then please continue with the following paragraph:
+First, remove the trays and rack from the toaster oven.
+Dump away any loose crumbs, and wipe them with a damp sponge dipped in the cleaning solution.
+If this works sufficiently and you have clean toaster oven trays, then continue to the next step.
+But if food stains persist, then please continue with the following paragraph:

 How to clean toaster oven glass

 Your toaster oven probably has a panel of glass on the front door.
 While you do not need to use any special cleaning products for the glass, you should be careful and not press hard on it.
 Wipe it gently, and wipe it with a damp sponge or cloth to avoid scratches.